mattyu007/ProjectOrange/Spec/API.md

 - `share_code`: the code that can be entered by users to gain access to a remote private deck (null if a code has not been requested yet)
 - `deleted`: boolean indicating whether or not a deck has been deleted by the owner
 - `accession`: string indicating how the deck became part of the user's library (null if the deck is not a part of the user's library)
+- `accessible`: boolean indicating whether or not a deck is still retrievable given its current state and the user's accession

 *Note*: if the `deleted` flag is set to true in the response, the client should not expect to receive any other metadata about the deck (with the exception of `name` and `uuid`).